NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Valid usage:`**

-* The application must ensure that all GPU operations related to the semaphore have finished.
+* The application must ensure that all GPU operations related to the semaphore have finished

 **`Multithreading:`**